Microsoft Windows: Xbox OS

 Xbox OS is an unofficial name given to the version of Windows that runs on Xbox consoles.
 From Xbox One onwards it is an implementation with an emphasis on virtualization (using Hyper-V) as it is three operating systems running at once, consisting of the core operating system, a second implemented for games and a more Windows-like environment for applications.

 Microsoft updates Xbox One's OS every month, and these updates can be downloaded from the Xbox Live service to the Xbox and subsequently installed, or by using offline recovery images downloaded via a PC.
 It was originally based on NT 6.2 (Windows 8) kernel, and the latest version runs on an NT 10.0 base.
 This system is sometimes referred to as "Windows 10 on Xbox One".

 Xbox One and Xbox Series operating systems also allow limited (due to licensing restrictions and testing resources) backward compatibility with previous generation hardware, and the Xbox 360's system is backwards compatible with the original Xbox.

 Version control system

 Up to and including every version before Windows 2000, Microsoft used an in-house version control system named Source Library Manager (SLM).
 Shortly after Windows 2000 was released, Microsoft switched to a fork of Perforce named Source Depot.
-This system was used up until 2017 once the system could not keep up with the size of Windows.
+This system was used up until 2017 when the system could not keep up with the size of Windows.
 Microsoft had begun to integrate Git into Team Foundation Server in 2013, but Windows (and Office) continued to rely on Source Depot.
-The Windows code was divided among 65 different repositories with a kind of virtualization layer to produce unified view of all of the code.
+The Windows code in Source Depot was divided among 65 different repositories.

 In 2017 Microsoft announced that it would start using Git, an open source version control system created by Linus Torvalds, and in May 2017 they reported that the migration into a new Git repository was complete.